eagronin/weather-streaming-spark-prepare/README.md

 As discussed in the [previous section](https://eagronin.github.io/weather-streaming-spark-acquire/), the sliding window contains ten seconds worth of data and slides every five seconds.
 In the beginning, the number of values in the windows are increasing as the data accumulates.
 After the third window, the size stays approximately the same.
 Because the window slides half as often as the size of the window, the second half of a window becomes the first half of the next window.
 For example, the second half of the fourth window is 285, 285, 285, 285, 288, which becomes the first half of the fifth window.

-We stop the process of reading the data from the weather station and wrtiting them to the file `wind_direction_streaming.txt` by calling `stop()` on the `StreamingContext`:
+We stop the process of reading the data from the weather station and writing them to the file `wind_direction_streaming.txt` by calling `stop()` on the `StreamingContext`:

 ```python
 ssc.stop()